SaltyMilk/trand/README.md

-Trand is more secure alternative to rand
+Trand is a more secure alternative to rand.

 To compile: gcc your.c -L path_to_libtrand.a -ltrand